Cox-2 Inhibitors (cont.)

 COX-2 inhibitors may increase the risk of serious, even fatal stomach and intestinal adverse reactions, such as ulcers, bleeding, and perforation of the stomach or intestines but to a lesser extent than other nonselective NSAIDs that block both COX-1 and COX-2.
 These events can occur at any time during treatment and without warning symptoms.

 NSAIDs, including COX-2 inhibitors, may increase the risk of heart attacks, stroke, and related conditions.
-This risk may increase in patients with risk factors for heart disease and related conditions and with longer duration of use.
+This risk may increase in patients with risk factors for heart disease and related conditions and with longer duration of use; therefore to reduce the risk of heart attacks, stroke, and similar events the lowest effective dose and for the shortest duration of time should be used.
 NSAIDs should not be used after coronary artery bypass graft (CABG) surgery.

 Report Problems to the Food and Drug Administration